While tasty I did NOT have the correct technique. These were a pain to make and made a mess of my kitchen!

 Adapted from All Recipes

-Makes 2 servings (even though the recipe says this would serve 6)
+Makes 2 servings (even though the recipe says this would serve 6)1 cup all-purpose flour

 2 eggs